 Key Universal Credit FAQs.

-When you make a new claim for Universal Credit you will have at least a six week wait for your first payment:
+When you make a new claim for Universal Credit you will have at least a five week wait for your first payment.

 You will then be paid calendar monthly and in arrears.
 If you are used to working out your budget weekly or fortnightly you will need to think about how you'll manage your money for a whole month.
 You can request an advance payment if you're going to find it hard to manage until you receive your first payment.

 If you need help with budgeting you can come and see us.
 You will need to make an appointment with one of our specially trained staff.
 You can also go to Citizen's Advice, or you can visit the Money Advice Service.

 Getting an advance payment